 The Four Sixes (or 6666) is one of the biggest ranches in the entire state of Texas and is actually a working ranch outside of its appearances in Sheridan's many TV projects.
 It has quite a history of its own which will most likely play a role in the new series as well.
 Here's everything to know about the new Yellowstone spinoff and its historic Texax setting.

 History of Four Sixes Ranch

 The historic 6666 Ranch was founded by Samuel "Burk" Burnett back in 1870 when Burk purchased 100 heads of cattle and gave them the 6666 brand.
 The massive ranch, which is bigger than the entire city of San Antonio, stayed in the Burnett family until Burk's great-granddaughter Anne Windfohr Marion passed away in 2020.
-Based on instructions left in her will, the ranch was put up for sale for a whopping $347.7 million across the three ranch properties that covers land outside of Lubbock, Amarillo, and the Texas Panhandle.
+Based on instructions left in her will, the ranch was put up for sale for a whopping $347.7 million across the three ranch properties that cover land outside of Lubbock, Amarillo, and the Texas Panhandle.

 "Sheridan is the face of the buyer group," broker Chas.
 S. Middleton told The Texas Spur.

 He explained that the new owners plan to continue operating the land as a working ranch and to offer continued employment to all current employees.
 "It's all one deal, 266,000 acres with all three ranches . . . cattle, horses, equipment, furniture, brand, name, everything."

 Though Sheridan, also contacted by The Texas Spur, didn't comment specifically on the sale, he did honor the ranching industry in Texas and alluded to including the land in his popular TV series.

 "I can't comment on a pending transaction but I will say this: the legacy of the 6666 Ranch and Miss Marion's vision for the ranch are vital not only to the ranch itself, but the rich heritage of ranching in Texas."